tianqitang1/pubvec/README.md

 # PubMed Vectorized Ranking (pubvec)

-A multi-agent system that helps biomedical researchers rank the efficacy of alleles, genes, or drugs for specific diseases and tissue/types using PubMed data and LLM technology.
+A system that helps biomedical researchers rank the efficacy of alleles, genes, or drugs for specific diseases and tissue/types using PubMed data and LLM technology.

 ## Overview